 England

-Read MoreThe more the merrier
+Read MoreThe quick and the dead

 Read MoreThe early bird catches the worm